wf-rubai/RDS2_Database_Creator/readme.md

    - This will serve your PHP project on `http://localhost:1111`.

 ### 5. **Access the Updated HTML Page**
-   - Open your browser and go to the following location (or just press command + 'press the link below in readme file'):
+   - Open your browser and go to the following location (or just press `cmd + 'press the link below in readme file'`):
      ```bash
      http://localhost:1111/html/rds2_html_000.html
      ```